-Saturday December 17th was the first day of the “late” black powder season up here west of the Blue Ridge, so my partner Rick and I went out to Spruce Run Farm, one of my regular hunting spots.
+Saturday December 17th was the first day of the "late" black powder season up here west of the Blue Ridge, so my partner Rick and I went out to Spruce Run Farm, one of my regular hunting spots.
 I've hunted this place for about 15 years.
 Cecil, the farmer whose family has lived there for two hundred years and maybe seven generations, is a retired state employee but he's been a farmer all of his life, really.
 He runs a cow/calf operation averaging about 80 head.
-There are a lot of old graves in the very well-kept family cemetery where eventually Cecil will join his ancestors.
+Since this essay first appeared he has died, but his son carries on the farming.

 The farm is slapped up against the side of Spruce Run Mountain, which, like most of Giles County, is at about a 30-degree angle.
-He’s got a good quarter-mile of road frontage, with the bulk of the property running straight up the hill at least half a mile or so.
-Exactly where the property line is on the north side is pretty vague: not many people there post their land (it’s considered an un-neighborly thing to do) and I don’t know how much land he has in all.
-Certainly more than 400 acres, possibly as much as 700.
-There are several semi-level pastures and where the land gets too steep, it’s wooded over.
+There's a good quarter-mile of road frontage, with the bulk of the property running straight up the hill at least half a mile or so.
+Exactly where the property line is on the north side is pretty vague: not many people there post their land (it's considered an un-neighborly thing to do) and I don't know how much land there is has in all.
+Certainly more than 200 acres, possibly as much as 400.
+There are several semi-level pastures and where the land gets too steep, it's wooded over.
 The woods line is maybe 1000 yards away from and 500 feet above the road: normally I drive most of the way up the hill but Saturday it was far too slick to try that, so we parked a third of the way up.

 Only the lower part of the property is pasture.
 The rest is oak and hickory woods, with a liberal interspersion of beech trees.
 The bulk of them are white oaks, some of them well over 200 years old if their size is an indication.
 In years past there were many chestnut trees as well.
-Most of the fences Cecil and his forebears erected to demarcate their pastures are split chestnut rails that have been there since at least World War One, but are still in reasonable shape.
-Needless to say, this is prime squirrel territory, and he’s got a large population of both grey and fox squirrels, the latter approximately the size of smallish raccoons.
+Most of the fences were erected to demarcate the pastures are split chestnut rails that have been there since the korean War but are still in reasonable shape.
+Needless to say, this is prime squirrel territory, and there's a large population of both grey and fox squirrels, the latter approximately the size of smallish raccoons.
 Spruce Run Farm is also an honest-to-God Deer Factory.

-The food supply is more or less unlimited, what with the oaks, the supplementary stuff Cecil puts out for his cattle, and his enormous truck garden where he grows fruit and berries and tomatoes for the local supermarkets.
+The food supply is more or less unlimited, what with the oaks, the supplementary stuff put out for the cattle, and the enormous truck garden for fruit, berries and tomatoes that get sold to the local supermarkets.
 I've often seen groups of 10-20 deer at a time (both bucks and does).
-I think he must have a permanent herd of something on the order of 150 animals just on his ground, but since his farm is surrounded by many others with similar terrain and vegetation, there are far more deer in the area than just those.
-The DGIF lists Giles County as having “high” deer density on private land; there are only two counties (in the DC suburbs, where almost nobody hunts them) whose density is higher.
+I think there must be a permanent herd of something on the order of 150 animals just on this ground, but since the farm is surrounded by many others with similar terrain and vegetation, there are far more deer in the area than just those.
+The DGIF lists Giles County as having "high" deer density on private land; there are only two counties (in the DC suburbs, where almost nobody hunts them) whose density is higher.
 An average of 3400 deer get checked in from Giles County every year, a number that usually puts it in the top 10 counties in the state.
 This is despite the fact that almost half the land area is National Forest and the population is just shy of 17,000 people.
-With a land area of 357 square miles, that’s a kill rate of almost 10 per square mile; my best guess is that on average there are 20-30 living deer per square mile in Giles County as a whole.
+With a land area of 357 square miles, that's a kill rate of almost 10 per square mile; my best guess is that on average there are 20-30 living deer per square mile in Giles County as a whole.
 Certainly in the immediate area of Newport it has to be at least that high, and from the complaints everyone makes about them, it may well be more.

-Cecil hates whitetails, which he considers vermin competing with his cattle and threatening his livelihood.
-He’d use land mines and poison gas to get rid of them if it were allowed.
-Every year he gets Deer Control Assistance Program kill permits from the Department of Game and Inland Fisheries, and every year he bemoans the fact that they never get all used up.
-These permits are good for antlerless animals only, and he’s delighted to hand them out.
-Not many people hunt the farm: a few of his neighbors, but Rick and I are the “regulars” and certainly the most consistently present each season.
+The farmer hates whitetails, which he considers vermin competing with his cattle and threatening his livelihood.
+He'd use land mines and poison gas to get rid of them if it were allowed.
+Every year he gets kill permits and Deer Control Assistance Program tags from the Department of Game and Inland Fisheries, and every year he bemoans the fact that they never get all used up.
+These permits are good for antlerless animals only, and he's delighted to hand them out.
+Not many people hunt the farm: a few of his neighbors, but Rick and I are the "regulars" and certainly the most consistently present each season.
 We happily take the tags, which allow us to take deer over and above the six allowed on a basic license.
 Virginia has so many deer that in essence we have no limit on them.
-Cecil wants them shot out, and the DGIF wants them thinned, so really, I felt it was nothing more than my patriotic duty as a citizen of the Commonwealth to fill at least one of those DCAP tags if I could.
+He wants them shot out, and the DGIF wants them thinned, so really, I felt it was nothing more than my patriotic duty as a citizen of the Commonwealth to fill at least one of those DCAP tags if I could.

 There's a well-defined trail about 30-40 yards inside the woodline.
 In the morning the deer move along this trail, from the west end to the east end.
 I think they're headed for a bedding area on an adjacent Christmas tree farm, but wherever it is they're going, they almost always come from west to east.
 If the deer came, I knew they'd most likely be moving west to east but would stay in the woods, so I sat myself against the base of a tree, watching the trail from the west end of the property.
 Another nice thing about this spot is that the winds are very predictable.
 They usually blow uphill in the morning, and if they don't, they blow downhill.
 Thus the deer are able to move across the wind as they forage.

 I was also able to see the upper end of the pasture.
-As a general rule deer won’t come into a pasture when there are cattle in it, but sometimes they fool me, especially when they’re hungry and find their way to the cattle feed bunkers.
-Cecil said he hadn’t seen even one deer in the fields since he harvested his garden in September; nor had I in several previous trips to the ground this season.
-Probably this is because we’ve had an exceptional acorn crop: they have had no reason to come out into the fields at all, where they'd be forced to demean themselves by mingling with low-class trash like cows.
+As a general rule deer won't come into a pasture when there are cattle in it, but sometimes they fool me, especially when they're hungry and find their way to the cattle feed bunkers.
+The farmer said he hadn't seen even one deer in the fields since he'd harvested his garden in September; nor had I in several previous trips to the ground that season.
+Probably this is because we've had an exceptional acorn crop: they have had no reason to come out into the fields at all, where they'd be forced to demean themselves by mingling with low-class trash like cows.

 Rick and I left the house about 5:45.
 The weather couldn't have been better for hunting: quite cold, a shade below freezing, but no wind.
 Better yet, there were several inches of old packed snow on the ground, surmounted by a skin of hard, granular ice, a crust thick enough for me to walk on.
 This presented one minor issue: the slope was so slick we had to park at the base of the hill, because it wasn't safe to drive up.
 I had to hoof it about 600 yards up that slope, which is hard enough in good weather!
 However, I had had the presence of mind to bring a walking stick, and with its aid I managed to slowly CRUNCH-CRUNCH-CRUNCH my way up the hill to the fence line, and then into the woods on the uphill side.
 It took me a good 30 minutes, but I sat down finally about 6:20 AM.